Frequently Asked Questions

 12. Can treating tongue and lip ties now help prevent future issues?

-Evidence has shown that tongue and lip ties can impact feeding, speech and oral development.
-Although treatment can help optimize these functions, there no guarantee that treatment will prevent such dysfunction in the future given it's multi-factorial nature.
+It is quite possible that it can help improve function for feeding, speech and dental development, but it has not been proven with scientific data at this time.
+Although treatment can help optimize these functions, there is no guarantee that treatment will prevent such dysfunction in the future given it's multi-factorial nature.